- Licensing constitutes 47% of the Trefis price estimate for Nokia's stock.

 Re-entry into the smartphone market

 In 2015, Nokia announced that it had signed a strategic agreement with a newly formed Finland-based company called HMD to create Nokia branded mobile phones and tablets for the next ten years.
 HMD has been founded to provide a focused, independent home for a full range of Nokia branded feature phones, smartphones, and tablets.
 Nokia had sold its mobile phone business to Microsoft in 2014, and HMD will now acquire the right to use the Nokia brand on feature phones and certain related design rights from Microsoft.
-It also intends to invest over $500 million in the next three years to support the global marketing of Nokia branded mobile phones and tablets.

 The move makes sense due to two reasons: 1) the global growth in smartphone sales is strong; and, 2) strong customer response to its N1 tablet might have encouraged Nokia to reconsider its opportunities in the market.
 However, realizing that competition from leading smartphone vendors Apple and Samsung and low-cost manufacturers will not allow either easy entry or growth in the market, Nokia is letting its licensing partner do all the “heavy lifting.”